The USA at a Glance

 Undercover policemen are not only positioned in school zones, but periodically, especially in college towns or larger cities, they do random alcohol controls.
 This means that you may be pulled over to the side of the road out of the blue and requested to show your registration.
 In some cases, you may have to take a breathalyzer test.

-The penalty for being convicted of driving under the influence, colloquially known as “getting a DUI/DWI”, can be anything from major points on your license, a hefty fine of anywhere between $500 and $1000 for first convictions, community service, jail time, and in most states, a suspension of your license for a minimum of three months.
+The penalty for being convicted of driving under the influence, colloquially known as “getting a DUI/DWI”, can be anything from major points on your license, a hefty fine of anywhere between 500 USD and 1000 USD for first convictions, community service, jail time, and in most states, a suspension of your license for a minimum of three months.
 As mentioned before, laws vary by state, so be sure to check the local Department of Motor Vehicles for specific regulations and suspension laws.

 In our guide on safety and security in the US, we also take a closer look at crime and law enforcement.